Flash-X/Flash-X-docs/docs/source/setup.rst

 Through judicious use of setup variables, the user can ensure that specific implementations are included or the simulation is properly configured.
-For example, the setup line expands to .
-The relevant part of the file is given below:

-.. container:: shrink

-   .. container:: fcodeseg

-      # Requires use of the Grid SetupVariable USESETUPVARS Grid

-      DEFAULT paramesh

-      IF Grid==’UG’ DEFAULT UG ENDIF IF Grid==’PM2’ DEFAULT paramesh/Paramesh2 ENDIF

-The file defaults to choosing .
-But when the setup variable Grid is set to “UG" through the shortcut , the default implementation is set to “UG".
-The same technique is used to ensure that the right IO unit is automatically included.

-See for an exhaustive list of Setup Variables which are used in the various Config files.
-For example the setup variable can be test to ensure that a simulation is configured with the appropriate dimensionality (see for example ).

 .. _`Sec:SetupMakefile`:

 Creating a Site-specific
 ------------------------

-If does not find your hostname in the directory it picks a default based on the operating system.
-This is not always correct but can be used as a template to create a for your machine.
 To create a Makefile specific to your system follow these instructions.

--  Create the directory , where is the hostname of your machine.
+-  Create a directory under sites with hostname of your machine.

--  Start by copying to
+-  Find an existing site that is similar to yours.

--  Use to help identify the locations of various libraries on your system.
+-  Use bin/suggestMakefile.sh to help identify the locations of various libraries on your system.
 The script scans your system and displays the locations of some libraries.
-You must note the location of library as well.
-If your compiler is actually an mpi-wrapper (), you must still define in your site specific as the empty string.
+You must note the location of MPI library as well.
+If your compiler is actually an mpi-wrapper, you must still define LIB_MPI  in your site specific Makefile.h as the empty string.

 -  Edit to provide the locations of various libraries on your system.

--  Edit to specify the  and C compilers to be used.
+-  Edit to specify the Fortran and C compilers to be used.

 .. container:: flashtip

-   The Makefile.h *must* include a compiler flag to promote Fortran to .
+   The Makefile.h *must* include a compiler flag to promote Fortran to double precision
+   .
    Flash-X performs all communication of Fortran using type, and assumes that Fortran are interoperable with C in the I/O unit.

 Files Created During the Process
 --------------------------------

-When is run it generates many files in the directory.
+The setup tool generates many files in the directory.
 They fall into three major categories:

 -  Files not required to build the Flash-X executable, but which contain